evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

       1.0 is the maximum position to the right.
       -1.0 is the maximum position to the left.
     */
-    xDisplacement: 0,
+    position: 0,
     velocity: 0,
     springConstant: 0, // The higher the value the stiffer the spring
     mass: 0 // The mass of the box
   };

-  var previousTime = 0; // Stores time of the previous iteration in seconds var timeElapsed = 0; // Stores elapsed time in seconds from the start of emulation.
+  var deltaT = 0.016; // The length of the time increment, in seconds.

   function resetStateToInitialConditions() {
-    state.xDisplacement = initialConditions.xDisplacement;
+    state.position = initialConditions.position;
     state.velocity = initialConditions.velocity;
     state.springConstant = initialConditions.springConstant;
     state.mass = initialConditions.mass;
   }

-  // Returns acceleration (change of velocity) at displacement x function accelerationAtDisplacement(x) {
+  // Returns acceleration (change of velocity) for the given position function calculateAcceleration(x) {
-    // We are using the formula for harmonic oscillator:
+    // We are using the equation of motion for the harmonic oscillator:
     // a = -(k/m) * x
     // Where a is acceleration, x is displacement, k is spring constant and m is mass.

     return -(state.springConstant / state.mass) * x;
   }

-  // Returns the time elapsed from previous iteration function deltaT(time) {
+  // Calculates the new velocity: current velocity plus the change. function newVelocity(acceleration) {
-    return time - previousTime;
+    return state.velocity + deltaT * acceleration;
   }

-  // Calculates velocity of the box at given time function calculateVelocity(time) {
+  // Calculates the new position: current position plus the change. function newPosition() {
-    return state.velocity + deltaT(time) * accelerationAtDisplacement(state.xDisplacement);
+    return state.position + deltaT * state.velocity;
   }

+  // The main function that is called on every animation frame.
-  // Calculates displacement at given time and velocity function calculateXDisplacelement(time, velocity) {
+  // It calculates and updates the current position of the box. function updatePosition() {
-    return state.xDisplacement + deltaT(time) * state.velocity;
+    var acceleration = calculateAcceleration(state.position);
+    state.velocity = newVelocity(acceleration);
+    state.position = newPosition();
   }

-  // Calculate the new X position of the box function updateXDisplacement() {
-    timeElapsed += (16 / 1000); // Increment time by 16 milliseconds (1/60 of a second)
-    state.velocity = calculateVelocity(timeElapsed);
-    state.xDisplacement = calculateXDisplacelement(timeElapsed, state.velocity);
-    previousTime = timeElapsed;
-  }

   return {
     resetStateToInitialConditions: resetStateToInitialConditions,
-    updateXDisplacement: updateXDisplacement,
+    updatePosition: updatePosition,
     initialConditions: initialConditions,
     state: state,
   };